Boston University’s Guidelines for the Use of Social Media

 2. Coordinate and get off to the right start.

 Take advantage of the University’s resources and expertise concerning social media.
 You should coordinate internally with Public Relations to learn the ropes before starting to use social media.
-Contact Mary Tunney, Director of Public Relations, at email@example.com or Jenny Mackintosh, Public Relations Assistant, at firstname.lastname@example.org for information.
+Contact Public Relations at 617-353-2240 or email@example.com for information.
 Schools and departments should designate a social media communicator who will be responsible for social media use.
-Social media communicators meet monthly and maintain a blog at http://blogs.bu.edu/socialmedia to share ideas, address common issues, and collaborate on social media marketing strategy.
+Social media communicators meet monthly and maintain a blog at medium.com/@busocial to share ideas, address common issues, and collaborate on social media marketing strategy.
 In addition, Public Relations has established policies about the use of the University’s official logos.
-These policies and additional guidance about website branding are available at http://www.bu.edu/brand/websites/socialmedia.
+These policies and additional guidance about website branding are available at www.bu.edu/brand/websites/socialmedia.

 3. Follow the rules.